python/cpython/Doc/library/email.charset.rst

-   *charset* is the canonical name of a character set. *codecname* is the name of a Python codec, as appropriate for the second argument to the :func:`unicode` built-in, or to the :meth:`encode` method of a Unicode string.
+   *charset* is the canonical name of a character set. *codecname* is the name of a Python codec, as appropriate for the second argument to the :func:`unicode` built-in, or to the :meth:`~unicode.encode` method of a Unicode string.